Internal decoherence in nano-object interferometry due to phonons: Overlap and Contrast

 \subsection{Three-dimensional particle}

 The exact calculation of phonon modes for a three-dimensional assembly of a few thousand atoms or more becomes challenging.
 We sketch here the modifications that are needed with respect to the linear chain.
 The wave vector $q$ becomes three-dimensional, and a mode function like $u_q \cos[(n+\frac12) qa]$ becomes a vector-valued function $u_{\bf q} {\bf f}_{\bf q}( {\bf r}_n )$ with mode amplitude $u_{\bf q}$.
-In the projection formula~(\ref{eq:mode-uq}), $N$ is now the total number of atoms in the \NO, and in Eq.(\ref{eq:phonon-mode-q}), $M$ becomes the total mass.
+In the projection formula Eq.\,(\ref{eq:mode-uq}), $N$ is now the total number of atoms in the \NO, and in Eq.\,(\ref{eq:phonon-mode-q}), $M$ becomes the total mass.
 The Stern-Gerlach force on the impurity spin (at ${\bf r}_s$) defines a direction that selects an angular pattern of emitted phonons via a scalar product with the local ``polarisation vector'' ${\bf f}_{\bf q}( {\bf r}_s )$ of the phonon mode.
 The shape of the \NO and its boundary conditions determine the allowed values of $q$ within the Brillouin zone of the crystal structure.
 While an exact calculation is possible (numerically) for small clusters, we focus in the following on the region near the $\Gamma$ point with an approximately linear dispersion.
 The value $q = 0$ corresponds again to the center-of-mass mode, and we are interested in the smallest non-zero sound frequency $\omega_1$ (think of the fundamental pitch of a musical instrument).
 One has to allow for different values of the speed of sound $c$ (longitudinal and transverse).
 In a \NO with cubic shape, the modes are separable, and we have $\omega_1 = \pi c / L$ with the linear size $L$.
 In a spherical object of diameter $D$, adopting a continuum model and solving the Helmholtz equation with a Neumann boundary condition, we find a dipole mode proportional to the gradient of $\cos(\theta) \left[\sin(q r)/r^2 - q \cos(q r)/r \right]$ (a spherical Bessel function) at $\omega_1 = c q$ with $q \approx 4.1632/D$.
-We note that experiments on resonances observed with icosahedral clusters in quasi-crystalline materials show good agreement with such a continuum analysis, even though the cluster diameters are as small as $1\,{\rm nm}$.\cite{Duval_2005}
+We note that experiments on resonances observed with icosahedral clusters in quasi-crystalline materials show good agreement with such a continuum analysis, even though the cluster diameters are as small as $1\,{\rm nm}$.\cite{Duval_2005} {A more complete analysis of the acoustic modes of a nano-sphere can be found in Ref.\,\onlinecite{GonzalezBallestero_2020b}.}

 For a small particle (recall the typical limit $L < 30\,{\rm cm}$), all phonon frequencies are way beyond the cutoff frequency $1/T_{1/2}$ of the acceleration spectrum $a(\omega_{\bf q}, 2T_{1/2})$, and the lowest phonon mode gives the dominant contribution.
 Its second harmonic already contributes only a few percent, depending on the protocol.
 This being said, we get the following rough estimate for the interference contrast for a small three-dimensional \NO: